nuxt-ui-pro/saas/content/3.blog/7.nuxt-ui.md

 ---
-title: 'I tested Nuxt UI'
+title: I tested Nuxt UI
-description: "Nuxt UI is a module that provides a set of Vue components and composables built with Tailwind CSS and Headless UI"
+description: Nuxt UI is a module that provides a set of Vue components and composables built with Tailwind CSS and Headless UI
 image:
   src: https://ui.nuxt.com/social-card.png
 authors: